mu2/google-container-engine-dse/README.md

 * a GKE cluster with the name specified in `cluster.yaml`
 * a Deployment Manager type named `<deployment-name>-<cluster-name>-type`

-### Deploying DataStax
+### Inside deploy.sh -- Deploying DataStax

-Using `datastax.yaml`, deploy to the GKE cluster created in the last step.
-Consider modifying the following information before deploying:
+Consider modifying the following information in `datastax.yaml` before deploying:

 * the cluster type created for the GKE cluster deployed previously
 * the number of nodes in the cluster (if changed from the default 4 nodes)